On Physical Measures for Cherry Flows: Proof of Theorem

 \subsection{Acknowledgments}

 I would sincerely thank Prof. J. Graczyk for introducing me to the subject of this paper, his valuable advice and continuous encouragement.
 I am also very grateful to Prof. R. Saghin and Prof. E. Vargas for their willingness to answer to all my questions.
+This paper was partially supported by funds allocated to the implementation of the international co-funded project in the years 2014-2018, 3038/7.PR/2014/2, and by the EU grant PCOFUND-GA-2012-600415.